calebmadrigal/code-art-class/README.md

 A class for learning to do art with math and code (Python).

-To get an idea of what sort of art is possible with these methods, check out my website: <https://gods.art>.
+To get an idea of what sort of art is possible with these methods, check out: <https://gods.art/math_art.html> - all the pictures on this page are made with the techniques taught in this class.

 ## Introduction